 The treatment for anemia depends on the underlying illness causing it.
 Severe bleeding is usually treated with blood transfusions.
 You may also need regular transfusions of blood if you have a serious chronic type of anemia (e.g., Fanconi anemia or sickle cell anemia).

 Iron supplements are used to treat iron-deficiency anemia.
 Infants who have this problem tend to be bottle-fed.
 A baby is able to absorb more iron from breast milk than from cow's milk.
 You may want to take iron supplements for yourself when breast-feeding your child.
 Iron supplements will also help in cases of mild anemia that's due to GI or menstrual bleeding.
+It may take 3 to 6 weeks of taking iron supplements to replenish the iron your body needs.

 Vitamin B12, vitamin C, and folic acid are all crucial to RBC production, and a deficiency in any one of these vitamins puts you at risk for anemia.
 Good sources of vitamin B12 include beef and fish.
 Vegetables don't contain this vitamin, so if you don't eat meat, fish, or dairy products, you'll need to take vitamin B12 supplements.
 Sources of folic acid include spinach, green peas, oranges, and cantaloupe.